 Everything I loved about myself — and the parts I didn't — were suddenly being dissected by ruthless, anonymous strangers.
 They judged me on things that I couldn't change — or perhaps didn't want to change.
-For instance, I had eye surgery as a child to remedy ptosis, a droopy-lid condition.
+For instance, I had eye surgery as a child to remedy ptosis, a condition that impaired my vision and gave me droopy, almost sleepy-esque eyelids.
 And my mom spent a long time picking out my name!
 (Now I know how she felt when at 8 years old I wanted a new one.)

 My job is based around being on camera.
 Whether it's demonstrating how to properly apply foundation, interviewing A-listers like Sofia Vergara, or turning myself into a zombie-fied Taylor Swift, everything I do from 9 to 5 is broadcast for the world to see.
 Some argue that by putting myself out there, I am subjecting myself to scrutiny.
 "You ask for it," they say.
 Celebrities deal with this on a daily basis.
 In fact, when I posted about Taylor Swift this week, comments included: "I don't like her face," and "Have a friend who had met her and been at a birthday party with her.
 She said she's a very dull person and very boring.
 I do like her music though."
 Is it justified to judge someone after a 10-minute interaction?